dokku/dokku/docs/application-deployment.md

 ...
 ```

-When the deploy finishes, the application's url will be shown.
+When the deploy finishes, the application's URL will be shown.

 ```shell
 =====> Application deployed: